-- Celebrated one year of operating the new Roy H. Murphy Community Center on April 26, 2023. - Issued 755 Resident Family Season Pass membership cards through RecDesk. - Expanded the Senior Mornings Program to capacity levels in the Gathering Room on Mondays, Wednesdays, and Fridays with donations from the Edwards Family. - Increased our Senior Trip program to offering one trip a month with donations from the Edwards Family.

-- Expanded gym opportunities to include more opportunities for pickleball, open gym volleyball, basketball, and table tennis. - Worked collectively with the maintenance team to facilitate minor facility upgrades to ensure safe and enjoyable spaces for staff and program participants. - Received donations from Fircrest Parks and Recreation Foundation for additional supplies and programs for youth programs, active adult programs and community event volunteer appreciation.
+- Celebrated one year of operating the new Roy H. Murphy Community Center on April 26, 2023. - Issued 755 Resident Family Season Pass membership cards through RecDesk. - Expanded the Senior Mornings Program to capacity levels in the Gathering Room on Mondays, Wednesdays, and Fridays with donations from the Edwards Family. - Increased our Senior Trip program to offering one trip a month with donations from the Edwards Family. - Expanded gym usage to include more opportunities for pickleball, open gym volleyball, basketball, and table tennis. - Worked collectively with the maintenance team to facilitate minor facility upgrades to ensure safe and enjoyable spaces for staff and program participants.